akandola96/Ab_Subgroup_Assignment/README.md

  ## Misclassified Analysis

  ### Determines misclassified sequences for a given subgroup (FN or FP, user defined).
-Output files contain FASTA formatted sequences to be opened in JalView for alignment with MUSCLE and subsequent construction of phylogenetic trees.
+Output files contain FASTA formatted sequences to be opened in JalView for alignment with MUSCLE and subsequent construction of phylogenetic trees in Mesquite (or other).

  **extract_misclassified_subgroup**: For a given subgroup, extracts misclassifed sequences and outputs them to a FASTA file.
 Actual subgroup assignment is outputted to console (provided user passes *pull_assignment* as *true*.
 FN or FP can be selected by the *misclassified_type* variable.